 Do all Microsoft Power Platform users have to be users in Finance and Operations?

-Any user of Microsoft Power Platform who tries to access Finance and Operations data through a virtual entity must also exist as a user in Finance and Operations.
+Any interactive user of Microsoft Power Platform who tries to access Finance and Operations data through a virtual entity must also exist as a user in Finance and Operations.
 Therefore, technically, not all users have to be users in Finance and Operations.
 Only those users who access Finance and Operations data through virtual entities must be users in Finance and Operations.

 Where do I find the catalog entity?